 Both Big and Stone Lagoon have boat ramp access.
-No worries if you forgot to bring the boat, you can rent a kayak at Stone Lagoon from Kayak Zak's. - Weekend with few exceptions.
+No worries if you forgot to bring the boat, you can rent a kayak at Stone Lagoon from Kayak Zak's.
 Every rental comes with a mini-lesson!

 Stone Lagoon's shores border Hwy 101.
-The lagoodn from the outlook at the visitor's center as the early morning fog wisps away, looks like a bucolic lake surrounded by mountains with only a thin strip of sand separating it from the Pacific Ocean.
+The lagoon from the outlook at Kayak Zak's visitor's center as the early morning fog wisps away, looks like a bucolic lake surrounded by mountains with only a thin strip of sand separating it from the Pacific Ocean.
 This is another great spot for fishing and kayaking with boat access next to the visitor center adjacent to Hwy 101.
 The northern entrance has parking and beach access.
 For more info call CA State Parks: (707) 677-3570

 Dry Lagoon as its name implies, has no water, but is a great place to spend the day hiking the beach and camping, with access to a three mile coastal trail that will lead to the Stone Lagoon's environmental campsites.